Governance | Global Enterprise Risk Management

 IT security

-The Bridgestone Group has formulated a global IT security policy and is taking measures based on this policy in collaboration with IT security teams in each SBU.
+The Bridgestone Group has created a global IT security department and is taking measures based on the global IT security policy in collaboration with IT security teams in each SBU.

 BCP/Crisis management system

 To achieve these goals, the Group continues to improve risk-control processes that strengthen the management team’s ability to make informed, timely and widespread decisions.
-It also is undertaking all-hazards BCP planning at either each region or global level depending on the type and complexity of the risks.
+It also is implementing all-hazards BCP planning at each region.
 All-hazards BCP planning prepares the organization for all types of threats and vulnerabilities to prevent supply chain disruption, rather than planning for specific scenarios.

 The Group has developed a common, aligned framework and standards for Enterprise Risk Management, Business Continuity, and Crisis Management.
 These standards address the governance and oversight of the programs, program framework, technology as well as the Group’s ability to identify, assess, mitigate, and respond to significant enterprise-wide risks.